Agriculture Growth and Disaster Risk

 In Gujarat, the Saurashtra region is also majorly dependent on agriculture for livelihood purposes.
 Throughout the journey of 42 years, SSKK has reached almost 22000+ farmers and farming communities of Amreli and Gir Somnath District and aims to bring sustainability in farming by increasing the adoption of biofertilizers/pesticides, organic farming, new technologies, innovations, and practices by which we ensure that practices will:

-The Better Cotton Initiative (BCI) is a non-profit, multistakeholder governance group that promotes better standards in cotton farming and practices across 21 countries having 18 Implementing Partners in India.
-With the support of Implementing Partner CottonConnect South Asia – India we Shishan ane Samaj Kalyan Kendra is the local partner to implement BCI into the fields of Amreli and Gir Somnath District.
+The Better Cotton (BC) is a non-profit, multistakeholder governance group that promotes better standards in cotton farming and practices across 21 countries having 18 Implementing Partners in India.
+With the support of Implementing Partner CottonConnect South Asia – India we Shishan ane Samaj Kalyan Kendra is the local partner to implement BC into the fields of Amreli and Gir Somnath District.
 Know more here..

 With the Better Cotton Initiative Program we are: